reinielc20/infs605-assignment2/README.md

 If it works, you should be good to go.
 Important: Typically you must log out and back in (or restart Ubuntu) for the group change to take effect.

+## Fixing ERROR: for student-profile 'ContainerConfig'
+The KeyError: 'ContainerConfig' is a Docker Compose version mismatch issue.
+Docker images (especially ones built with newer Docker versions) don’t expose ContainerConfig in their metadata anymore.

+To install v2 on Ubuntu:
+sudo apt-get remove docker-compose -y sudo apt-get update sudo apt-get install docker-compose-plugin -y

+[enter your password]
+[the password is "microservices" if you are using the VM from the INFS605 tutorial class]

+Then test:
+docker compose version

+Then:
+docker-compose build --no-cache
+docker-compose up